-Recalling a Masai Mara Safari in colourful photo restoration
+Recalling a Masai Mara Safari in Colourful Photo Restoration

-In February 1980 I flew over the Great Rift Valley, from the capital of Kenya, Nairobi to Masai Mara.
-I had no idea that thirty-four years later I would be restoring old photos from that trip.
-I spent one exhilarating week in the bush at Kichwa Tembo tented camp on my Masai Mara Safari.
-A week later, after returning to Nairobi, I took a flight from Nairobi to Mombasa for two weeks on the equatorial East Coast, to float in the hot water of the Indian Ocean.
+One exhilarating week in the bush at Kichwa Tembo tented camp on safari had a profound effect on my view of the natural world.
+A week later, after returning to Nairobi, we flew from Nairobi to Mombasa for two weeks on the equatorial East Coast, to float in the hot waters of the Indian Ocean.

 England to Nairobi and the Masai Mara